 - The transposed data is still linked with the original data.
 Be careful to change the original data.
 Whenever you change data in the original data, it will be reflected in the transposed data too.

-- If you have a current version of Microsoft 365, then you can input the formula in the top-left-cell of the output range, then press ENTER to confirm the formula as a dynamic array formula.
+- If you have a current version of Microsoft 365, then you can input the formula in the top left cell of the output range, then press ENTER to confirm the formula as a dynamic array formula.
 Otherwise, use Ctrl+Shift+Enter.

 3. Using Cell Reference to Switch Rows and Columns

 We can switch rows and columns using cell references.
-In the above example, we have a 6×6 dataset in range B4:G9.
+In the above example, we have a 6×6 dataset in the range B4:G9.
 We need a 6×6 empty cell area to transpose the data.